HarperDB/documentation/docs/reference/resource.md

 This is called when a connection is received through WebSockets or Server Sent Events (SSE) to this resource path.
 This is called with `incomingMessages` as an iterable stream of incoming messages when the connection is from WebSockets, and is called with no arguments when the connection is from a SSE connection.
 This can return an asynchronous iterable representing the stream of messages to be sent to the client.

 ## `set(property, value)`
 This will assign the provided value to the designated property in the resource's record.
 During a write operation, this will indicate that the record has changed and the changes will be saved during commit.
-During a read operation, this will modify the copy of the record that will be returned by a `get()`.
+During a read operation, this will modify the copy of the record that will be serialized during serialization (converted to the output format of JSON, MessagePack, etc.).

 ## `allowCreate(user)`
 This is called to determine if the user has permission to create the current resource.
 This is called as part of external incoming requests (HTTP).
 The default behavior for a generic resource is that this requires super-user permission and the default behavior for a table is to check the user's role's insert permission to the table.